eknigge/AD320_Project/Docs/API-design.md

-# Hot Dog Empire API Design Doc
+# Hot Dog Tycoon API Design Doc

 This is the routing and API design document for our hot dog empire web app.